Mizuho, Tokyo

 Mizuho (瑞穂町, Mizuho-machi) is a town located in the western portion of Tokyo Metropolis, Japan.
-As of 1 March 2021, the town had an estimated population of 32,458, and a population density of 1900 persons per km².
+As of 1 March 2021, the town had an estimated population of 32,458, and a population density of 1900 persons per km^{2}.
 The total area of the town is 16.85 sqkm.

 Geography

 Mizuho is located in the foothills of the Okutama Mountains of western Tokyo, bordered by Saitama Prefecture to the north.